Use Fixed RPM With Wide Rotor As Power Surge Capacitor

 motor_propeller_mass = 62.5 * (propeller_span_x/13.5)**1.5;

 .
 This formula excludes the motor shaft and propeller hub.
-The coefficient 62.5 is calibrated to this experiment's measure.
+The coefficient 62.5 is calibrated to the prototype build's measurements, a 13.5-inch-equivalent propeller producing 35 minutes of endurance.
 This formula is suitable for larger motors and smaller motors.
-For example, for the 4004 300kv motor of 50.5 grams, drone propellers of 15 inches are about 21 grams, which is readily available in the DJI Inspire 3 aftermarket.
-62.5*(15/13.5)**1.5 = 73 grams = 50.5g + 22.5g.
+For example, for the 4004 300kv motor of 50.5 grams, drone propellers of 15 inches are about 21-23 grams, which is readily available in the DJI Inspire 3 aftermarket.
+62.5*(15/13.5)**1.5 = 73.2 grams = 50.5g + 22.7g.
 For the DJI Mavic Pro motor at 23.5 grams with a 5.3-gram, 8.3-inch propeller blade pair.
-62.5*(8.3/13.5)**1.5=30g ~= 23.5g + 5g.
-For HGLRC 1303.5 motor, 62.5*(3.67/13.5)**1.5=8.86g ~= 6.5g + 1.9g (propeller).
-For 2306 motor with an 8.5-inch prop as optimal, 62.5*(8.5inch/13.5)**1.5=31.2g, close to actual available parts weights of 25.8g +5.3g=31.1g.
+62.5*(8.3/13.5)**1.5=30.1g ~= 23.5g + 5g.
+For HGLRC 1303.5 motor, 62.5*(3.67/13.5)**1.5=8.9g ~= 6.5g + 1.9g (propeller)=8.4g.
+For a 2306 motor with an 8.5-inch prop as optimal, 62.5*(8.5inch/13.5)**1.5=31.2g, very close to the actual available parts weights of 25.8g +5.3g=31.1g.

 Unfortunately, attempting to use a 12-inch drone propeller with a twisted Sokolov airfoil and a 2806 motor failed.
 The propeller has 249 grams of thrust, similar to the original endurance build with a straight, symmetrical airfoil, at 100RPM above the designated 3300RPM.
-However, the gyroscopic effect required for single-rotor mechanics is too weak to have stable craft control, so, as shown in the pictures below, large ballasts at 1mm thickness were added.
+However, the gyroscopic effect required for single-rotor mechanics is too weak to have stable craft control, so, as shown in the pictures below, large brass ballasts at 1mm thickness were added.

-The slanted Clark-Y airfoil, pictured above on the right, also suffers from the complex correlation between drag and lift of the twisted Sokolov airfoil.
+The slanted Clark-Y airfoil, pictured on the right, also suffers from the complex correlation between drag and lift of the twisted Sokolov airfoil.
 But what makes Clark-Y worse is that it is heavier than the straight, symmetrical prototype build.
 The advantage of the peak of the optimization curve by reduced blade and motor weights is largely canceled.
-In the picture above on the right, you can see a flat surface of the blade root area, giving a fixed, designated angle of attack of the blade when the flat surface is level.
+In the picture on the right, you can see a flat surface of the blade root area, giving a fixed, designated angle of attack of the blade when the flat surface is level.
 At 3500 RPM, the 77 throttle (collective pitch) point is lower than needed to give the designated angle of attack.
 About 90 throttle points to make the flat surface level.
 And yet, the RPM is still low on giving adequate gyroscopic effect.
 And, when RPM is raised, and the angle of attack lowered further, motor overheating occurs because the Clark-Y airfoil has a larger drag than the operating drag when the angle of attack is lower than the designated angle.

 The twisted Sokolov airfoil couldn't work even if tweaking rotor diameter to slightly less than optimal to gain gyroscopic effect and more optimized industry battery construction in the next video because the relationship between drag and attack angle is complex.

-The slanted Clark-Y airfoil, pictured above on the right, also suffers from the complex correlation between drag and lift of the twisted Sokolov airfoil.
+The slanted Clark-Y airfoil, pictured on the right, also suffers from the complex correlation between drag and lift of the twisted Sokolov airfoil.
 But what makes Clark-Y worse is that it is heavier than the straight, symmetrical prototype build.
 The advantage of the peak of the optimization curve by reduced blade and motor weights is largely canceled.
-In the picture above on the right, you can see a flat surface of the blade root area, giving a fixed, designated angle of attack of the blade when the flat surface is level.
+In the picture on the right, you can see a flat surface of the blade root area, giving a fixed, designated angle of attack of the blade when the flat surface is level.
 At 3500 RPM, the 77 throttle (collective pitch) point is lower than needed to give the designated angle of attack.
 About 90 throttle points to make the flat surface level.
 And yet, the RPM is still low on giving adequate gyroscopic effect.
 And, when RPM is raised, and the angle of attack lowered further, motor overheating occurs because the Clark-Y airfoil has a larger drag than the operating drag when the angle of attack is lower than the designated angle.

-Ultimately, the ideal solution for the endurance of 36 minutes is to use a 2806 motor running at 3300 RPM with a straight, not twisted, wing to simulate a 12-inch twisted Sokolov setup's RPM and torque (the blue curves, not cyan, in the first 2 graphs of this section).
-And 193 mm blades will have the same angular momentum at 13.1 grams as the prototype build.
-The prototype build has an angular momentum of 1/12 x (14.6+5)/1000 x 0.473^2 x 2640/60*6.28 = 0.1, and the ideal solution will have 1/12 x (13.1 + 5)/1000 x 0.438^2 x 3300/60*6.28 = 0.1.
-The ideal compound efficiency will be worsened at most in the second order, 14.7 g/W x (439mm/473mm)^2 = 12.7 g/W. The ideal symmetrical airfoil chord length will be 18mm x (2640/3300)^2 x (473/439)^3 = 14.4 mm.
-However, this ultimate airfoil blade is not available in the product market.
-This ultimate endurance is 0.171*(249-111-(42.2+13.1)) / (249/(12.7*(12/14))) * 60 = 37 minutes.
+The only solution for the endurance peak of 36 minutes is to use a 2806 motor running at 3300 RPM (according to manufacturer data tables) with straight blades to simulate an 11.5-inch twisted Sokolov setup's RPM and torque (the purple curves in the second graph of this section).
+And 180 mm blades approach the equivalent Sokolov propellers ((180mm*2+52)*0.7159/25.4=11.6 inch), but will have similar angular momentum with 13.3 gram blades as the prototype build.
+The prototype build has an angular angular momentum of 1/12 x (14.6+5)/1000 x 0.473^2 x 2640/60*6.28 = 0.101, and the solution will have 1/12 x (13.3 + 5)/1000 x 0.412^2 x 3300/60*6.28 = 0.089.

 Carbon Fiber Shaft